-An introduction to the technologies, theories, practices and techniques used to create motion graphics as used in animations, gaming environments and special effect videos.
+This course is an introduction to the technologies, theories, practices and techniques used to create motion graphics as used in animations, gaming environments and special effect videos.
 Students learn to turn static artwork into fluid motion graphics.
-Projects focuses on narrative storytelling through storyboarding, sequencing, while employing kinetic image and type.
+Projects focus on narrative storytelling through storyboarding, sequencing, while employing kinetic image and type.
 Students will apply basic moving image design theory to create and manage moving images, graphics, illustrations and effects.
 Prerequisites: A grade of at least a C in each of the following courses: ARTS 1020 or CSCI 2212 and DIGM 3230.